keanknowsss/todo-me/README.md

-# A Capstone Project with Basic Crud Functionality
+# A Todo List App with Basic Crud Functionality

 ---